 - If you position it in the wrong place getting it realigned can be a nightmare

 - If your traction pad starts to peel off you’ll be left with a sticky residue

-- Traction pads are like marmite and you might find it harder selling a secondhand surfboard
+- Traction pads are like marmite and you might find it harder to sell a secondhand surfboard

 - Traction pads are notoriously bad at sticking to foam surfboards (foamies)